costajob/app-servers/README.md

 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

 ### Rust
-[Rust](https://www.rust-lang.org/) language version 1.19 is installed by official OSX package.
+[Rust](https://www.rust-lang.org/) language version 1.20 is installed by official package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
 Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.